|Nutrition Facts (per serving)|

 A very interesting seasonal cocktail, this ginger snap martini is a culmination of all the flavors and spices associated with the cold days of winter.
 It also does a wonderful job of recreating one of the favorite holiday treats in liquid form.

 It was created by mixologist Nick Mautone (author of the 2004 book "Raising the Bar").
 He has masterfully layered a lot of flavor into the drink, bringing the taste of fresh-baked ginger snaps to life.
 It pairs Grey Goose La Poire Vodka with molasses, fresh ginger, cinnamon, cloves, and allspice for an intriguing martini you'll want to share at any winter party.

 Gather the ingredients.

-Shake vigorously until the outside of the shaker is frosted and beaded with sweat.
+Shake vigorously until the outside of the shaker is frosted.